facelessuser/Rummage/docs/user-guide/gui-usage.md

 If using **regex**, you can set it the version (mode) to use.  `V0` tries to be completely compatible with **re**.  `V1` breaks compatibility with **re** but adds a number of useful additions even over **V0**.

 ### Notifications
-The **Notification** panel controls how (such things as notification results) can be enabled/disabled and configured.
+The **Notification** panel controls enabling/disabling and configuration of notifications.
 You can enable/disable notification popups and/or audible notification sound.

 You can also select whether to use the systems builtin notifications or growl.

+Ubuntu
+:
+   - Growl: Support for Linux - http://mattn.github.io/growl-for-linux/.
+   - Native: OSD via `notify-send`.

+OSX
+:
+    - Growl: Support for OSX - http://growl.info/.
+    - Native: Notification Center via [terminal-notifier](https://github.com/alloy/terminal-notifier).
+Path to `terminal-notifier` must be configured.

+Windows
+:
+    - Growl: Support for Windows - http://www.growlforwindows.com/gfw/.
+    - Native: Native windows taskbar notifications.

 ### History
 The **History** panel is where all text box drop down history can be cleared.